abhigyanghosh30/6th-Semester/Linguistics Data 2/Assignment3/README.md

 #### Data Files
 - `data.txt` - contains the data for testing in raw
+- `data_modi.txt` - contains the second data for training in raw
 - `modi.txt` - AnnCorra annotated corpus for training the parser on AnnCorra
 - `abhigyan.txt` -  AnnCorra annotated corpus for testing the conversion